Vlad345345/bs-progressbar/README.md

 ## 🎨 Styling

 The progress bar uses dynamic DOM creation.
-Add this minimal CSS for styling the backdrop and modal.
+Add this `bs-progressbar.css` file for styling the backdrop and modal.
 You can expand or modify it to match your app’s design system.

 ```css
 .progress-backdrop {